 Creativity Works: Arts Festival Leaders will offer 15 young creatives the chance to collaborate with industry professionals to shape I Am At Tate Exchange Festival - a groundbreaking event celebrating the creativity of deaf, disabled and neurodiverse children and young people.

-Recruitment is now closed and we are in the process of choosing the successful applicants.
+Recruitment is now closed and the programme is underway.
 The programme will run from 21 February to 5th April - sign up to our newsletter for updates!

 Participants will get an introduction to designing and curating creative spaces that are inclusive, accessible and welcoming for a variety of audiences.
 Developing skills in planning and production, engagement and event management, as well as social media and documentation, they’ll collaborate with a wide range of people to make the project a success.

 A full-time course including skills workshops, insight sessions, training and mentoring with leading industry figures from the world of inclusive arts, the programme will help them get to grips with the roles out there, and to grow their networks.

 - Practical skills workshops with leading figures from arts organisations and the event production sector